meglecz/mkCOInr/doc/content/reference.rst

 Input files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    - taxon (Can be a taxon name or taxID)
+    - taxon (can be a taxon name or taxID)
     - :ref:`taxonomy<taxonomy_io>`
     - :ref:`outdir<outdir_io>`